pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/JS Advanced Concepts/20_Closures.md

 - The javascript engine will make sure that the **_function has access to all the variables outside of the function with this closure_**.

-- So instead of garbage collected, JS engine sees that these functions formed as a closure and thereby putting them into the closure box after invocation.
-Instead of c checking the variables in the GOC(Global Execution Context), it checks first in the Closure box and when it finds them in the box, it returns them.
+- So **instead of garbage collected**, JS engine sees that **_these functions formed as a closure_** and thereby putting them into the closure box after invocation.
+- Instead of c checking the variables in the GOC(Global Execution Context), **_it checks first in the Closure box_** and when it finds them in the box, it returns them.

 ---

 #### Lexical Scope

-- Lexical Scope defines how variable names are resolved in nested functions.
+- Lexical Scope **defines how variable names are resolved** in nested functions.
-- So if we have a child function inside a parent function then the child function will have access to the variables defined in the parent function and also has access to the global scope
+- So if we have a child function inside a parent function **_then the child function will have access to the variables defined in the parent function and also has access to the global scope_**
-- This is often confused with the closure, Lexical Scope is just a important part of the Closure.
+- <ins>**This is often confused with the closure**</ins>, Lexical Scope is just a important part of the Closure.

 ##### Example 1 (Lexical Scope)